shaysugg/about-me/README.md

 * Fully mastered on building the whole app UI programmatically without using storyboard.

+* Avoid writing unnecessary NSConstraint codes by using StackViews.

 * How to use SwiftPackageManager to install libraries instead CocoaPods.

 * How to build an asynchronous Image Loader which store images that fetched in a local cache to prevent extra internet data usage.

 * Getting more familiar with using Git branching techniques.

+### 😬 Challenges:

+* Advance Alamofire like network error handeling, refreshing tokens, sending form data.

+* Write a wrapper for working with NSkeychain and encrypt critical data.

+* App has a lots of ViewModel and managing their dependencies and deciding when to break classes to small classes was challenging.

 ## Resimage

-A command line tool for resizing and compression images
+A command line tool for resizing and compression images.

 <img src="images/resimage/01.png">